learn-co-students/validated-signup-001/README.md

       * No Digits
     * Password:
       * > 6 characters
-  4. Google for at least *20 minutes* to figure out a method to validate email and make sure there are no digits.
-You don't need to understand...just find one that works :satisfied: .
-If you can't figure it out after 20 minutes, decrypt the `validators.txt` file in this repo on [AESencryption.net](http://aesencryption.net/)  Ask one of the instructors for the password.
-  5. When the user taps return one each field.
+  4. When the user taps return one each field.
 You should validate it, then present a [UIAlertController](http://useyourloaf.com/blog/2014/09/05/uialertcontroller-changes-in-ios-8.html) with an appropriate error message.
 The alert view should have two buttons: `OK` and `Clear`.
 When you press `Clear` it should clear the currently editing textfield.
-  6. If the input passes validation, then set the `enabled` property of the next `UITextField` equal to `YES`.
+  5. Start with only the first textfield `enabled`.
+If a textfield passes validation, then set the `enabled` property of the _next_ textfield to `YES` (and so on and so forth).
-  7. When the password is correct, enable the sign up button.
+  6. When the final textfield is correct, enable the sign up button.

 ## Hints